drPod/Detecting-Malicious-Commits/README.md

 # Project Structure

-`nvd-collector.py`: Outputs JSON files with vulnerability "metadata" from the NVD database `github-data-collector.py`: Collects additional data from GitHub API `data_validator.py`: Finding the percentage of fields missing from the dataset in each CVE `data_enhancer.py`: Looks for the missing fields and adds them to the dataset
+`nvd-collector.py`: Outputs JSON files with vulnerability "metadata" from the NVD database `github-data-collector.py`: Collects data from GitHub API `/analysis`: Contains data analysis scripts `/data_completeness/data_validator`: Finding the percentage of fields missing from the dataset in each CVE `data_enhancer`: Collects additional data from GitHub API that github-data-collector.py did not collect `/data_completeness/data_quality`: Finds the missing fields and generates a report of what's missing

 ## Project Plan